Automatically Generated Inflection Database (AGID)

 the base word.

-This verson is now almost as accurate as Alan Beale's 2of12id file
+This version is now almost as accurate as Alan Beale's 2of12id file

 distributed with the "Unofficial Alternate 12 Dicts Package" for the